Frequently Asked Questions

 Will I need to have teeth extracted for my orthodontic treatment?

 Straight teeth and a balanced facial profile are the goal of orthodontics.
-Removing teeth may be required to achieve this goal, but due to advanced orthodontic procedures, it is not always necessary.
+It is possible that removing teeth may be required to achieve this goal, but due to advanced orthodontic procedures, it is not always necessary.

 How long will it take to complete my orthodontic treatment?

 Treatment time depends on each patient’s specific orthodontic concerns.
 We will review a plan designed for you at your initial examination.
-In general, treatment times range from 12 to 30 months.
+Early treatment may be as little as 6 months, while more complicated cases may take up to 30 months.
 The average time frame a person is in braces is approximately 22 months.

 How much will my orthodontic treatment cost?
 How does my insurance work?
 Are financing options available?

-It is impossible to give you a cost for treatment until we have examined you.
-We will discuss the costs of your recommended orthodontic treatment during your initial examination.
-We have many financing options available to accommodate your needs, and we will review these with you.
-We will also review your insurance policy, file your insurance claims and help you to maximize your benefits.
+It is impossible to give you a cost for treatment until our doctor has done an examination.
+We will discuss the costs of your recommended treatment during your initial examination.
+We will review your insurance policy, file your insurance claims and help you to maximize your benefits.
+There are financing options available to accommodate your needs, we will review these with you at your initial examination.

 How often will I have appointments?